dfinity/motoko/rts/README.md

 1. Update Rust version in `nix/default.nix`, in the line with `moz_overlay.rustChannelOf { ... }`.
-2. Invalidate `rustCargoDeps` in `default.nix`.
+2. Invalidate `rustStdDepsHash` in `default.nix`.
 3. Run `nix-build -A rts`.
-You should get an error message about the expected value of `rustCargoDeps`.
+You should get an error message about the expected value of `rustStdDepsHash`.
-4. Update `rustCargoDeps` with the expected value in the error message.
+4. Update `rustStdDepsHash` with the expected value in the error message.

 Running RTS tests
 -----------------